 - If you want the highest interest rate, you can earn up to 1.75% with an online savings account with a moderate deposit amount requirement.
 You can find the best savings account here.

 - If you want to avoid ATM fees globally, but need better bill pay capabilities, you should open a Charles Schwab checking account.
 You can find that account, and others, on our checking account page.

 This Looks Great and Will Get Better.
 But is it Sustainable?

 One of the biggest worries we have at MagnifyMoney is the following: when something looks too good to be true, it usually doesn’t last long.
 The offer can last for a few years, but eventually market forces will catch up with it.

 Providing unlimited reimbursement of ATM fees globally is expensive.
 Ally originally offered the same perk and then capped that benefit at $10 per month ($120 per year), because it was impossible for them to make money on the checking accounts otherwise.
 Aspiration does not have a magic formula, and eventually the business will need to make money somewhere.

 Often, banks do not make money on checking accounts.
 Instead, these accounts serve as the foundation account and the bank cross-sells other products.
 Perhaps this is Aspiration’s plan.

 Regardless, the product is very consumer friendly and potentially lucrative.
-According to CrunchBase, the business has raised $20 million.
+According to CrunchBase, the business has raised over $67 million.
 Clearly, the business will need to raise more capital as it scales, especially given the low level of customer profitability expected.
 There is certainly limited risk to taking advantage of the great offer available now.
 At MagnifyMoney, we just hope that they find a way to make money sustainably.
 As Ally customers know all too well, it can be frustrating to switch accounts based upon a strong feature (unlimited ATM reimbursement), only to have that benefit taken away when it is deemed too expensive.